 As part of the development of how the works will be delivered, the Delivery Authority has also worked with the Houses' teams to agree requirements, explored options for early works and has progressed planning work for temporary accommodation and heritage collections.
-Further information on these areas is provided on the next page.
+Further information on these areas is provided below.